ciciswann/course-notes-assignments/CSE566-SoftwareProcess/week5-notes.md

 * broader term for outsourcing
 * refers to vendorng out the development
 * generic types: purchase off-the-shelf software from a supplier, contract with a supplier to develop software in conformance to a technical spec, engage the services of ppl
+* Factors influencing outsourcing decision:
+   * need for specialized/advanced technology or capability
+   * strategic value of system
+   * cost
+   * strategic alliance
+   * maintenance support
+   * speed of development
+   * desire for level staffing

+#### A Process for Managing Risks in Distributed Teams